A rich structure of renormalization group flows for Higgs-like models in 4 dimensions: Abstract

 \section{Abstract}

-We consider $2$ coupled Higgs doublets which transform in the usual way under SU(2)$\otimes$U(1).
+We consider $2$ coupled Higgs doublets which transform in the usual way under SU(2).
 By constructing marginal operators which satisfy an operator product expansion based on the SU(2) Lie algebra, we can obtain a rich pattern of renormalization group (RG) flows which includes lines of fixed points and more interestingly, cyclic RG flows which are unavoidable in this model.
 The hamiltonian is pseudo-hermitian, $H^\dagger = \K H \K^\dagger $ with $\K$ unitary satisfying $\K^2 =1$, thus the model is non-unitary.
 The hamiltonian still has real eigenvalues, but the non-unitarity is manifested in negative norm states.
-One can use the operator $\K$ to define projection operators onto positive norm states, and in this sub-Hilbert space the time evolution is unitary with positive probabilities.
-Upon spontaneous symmetry breaking, the Higgs fields have an infinite number of vacuum expectation values $v_n$ which satisfy ``Russian Doll" scaling $v_n \sim e^{2 n \lambda}$ where $n=1,2,3,\ldots$ and $\lambda$ is the period of one RG cycle which is an RG invariant.
-We speculate that this Russian Doll RG flow can perhaps resolve the so-called hierarchy problem and may shed light on the origin of ``families" in the Standard Model of particle physics.\footnote{{\bf Note added:} While this article was under review, we extended the 1-loop calculations in this article to higher orders, which confirmed that the main features of the RG flows considered in this paper persist \cite{RDolls2}, while leaving aside the more speculative ideas on the hierarchy problem and the origin of families.
-In this article the focus is on the cyclic RG flows.
-Below we incorporate some of these results as {\bf ``Note added"} footnotes.}
+Based on a generalized optical theorem for pseudo-hermitian hamiltonians, we show that our model is in fact unitary below the threshold for particle/anti-particle pair production.
+It is thus unitary in the non-relativistic limit, which opens up some potential applications to condensed matter physics.
+We argue that our model breaks $\CC\CP$ symmetry.
+Upon spontaneous symmetry breaking, the Higgs-like fields have an infinite number of vacuum expectation values $v_n$ which satisfy ``Russian Doll" scaling $v_n \sim e^{2 n \lambda}$ where $n=1,2,3,\ldots$ and $\lambda$ is the period of one RG cycle which is an RG invariant.
+We speculate that this Russian Doll RG flow can perhaps resolve the so-called hierarchy problem and may shed light on the origin of ``families" in the Standard Model of particle physics.
+If after spontaneous symmetry breaking of the SU(2) to U(1) a cyclic RG with period $\lambda$ is operative up to the electro-weak scale, then this admits 3 RG cycles, i.e. 3 families of quarks and leptons.
+The strongest constraints on the RG period $\lambda$ comes from the phenomenological Koide formula, wherein $\lambda \approx \pi/2$.\footnote{{\bf Note added:} While this article was under review, we extended the 1-loop calculations in this article to higher orders, which confirmed that the main features of the RG flows considered in this paper persist \cite{RDolls2}, where in the latter article we left aside the more speculative ideas on the hierarchy problem and the origin of families.
+In the present article the focus is on the cyclic RG flows to 1-loop.
+Below we incorporate some of the results in \cite{RDolls2} as {\bf ``Note added"} footnotes.}